 In addition, three appendices are included.
 The first appendix focuses on the external syntax of the CLAIRE language (includes lexical conventions and a formal grammar).
 The second appendix is the description of the application programming interface.
 It is a description of the methods that are part of the standard CLAIRE system library.
-The last appendix is a very short description of the standard CLAIRE system (compiler & interpreter) that has been made available on GitHub (http://github.com/ycaseau/CLAIRE3.4).
+The last appendix is a very short description of the standard CLAIRE (compiler been available system & interpreter) that has made on GitHub (http://github.com/ycaseau/CLAIRE4.0).